radicle-dev/radicle.xyz/_pages/work.md

 #### Compensation

-The compensation starts at 85 € per hour, with an expected 20-40 hours per week and can be discussed based on your experience and location.
+The compensation starts at 85 EUR per hour, with an expected 20-40 hours per week and can be discussed based on your experience and location.

 ### UX/DX Developer